 kiutra combines multi-stage magnetic refrigeration and closed-cycle pre-cooling to provide Kelvin to sub-Kelvin temperatures cryogen-free and continuously.

-Our cooling systems offer an elegant and convenient way to generate very low temperatures near absolute zero:
+Our cooling systems offer an elegant and convenient way to generate very low temperatures verging on absolute zero (–273.15°C):

 How it works